 You may occasionally see a starlike point moving more slowly against the heavens.
 It is likely to be one of the many satellites that now orbit the Earth.
 They can be distinguished from aircraft because they are silent and tend to show a single steady white glow whereas planes have coloured flashing lights.

-Two other showers are active in July.
+Two other showers are active in July and into August.
 One is the Delta Aquariids, which reach a peak on the night of July 28/29.
 The radiant is low from mid-northern latitudes, so peak rates are unlikely to exceed 10 to 15 meteors an hour under ideal conditions.

 You may also see meteors from the Alpha Capricornids stream, which peaks on the same night.
 This is a weak shower but can produce bright, slow-moving “shooting stars”.